TVDKoni/AzureBlobStorageBackup/README.md

-# SharePoint FileSync 4 Developers
+# Azure Blob Storage Backup
 With this PowerShell script you are able to backup a blob storage to another one.
 File versions are handled with snapshots in the destination blob.

 ## Installation